wernerjoss/bulkmail/README.md

 ## bulkmail.py: send bulk email to recipients in RecListFileName

 This Program is a bulk Mailer, written in Python 3, intended exactly for what the name indicates:
-Sending Mail to a List of recipients, but, as opposed to the standard CC Feature from conventinal MUA's, each individual Mail ist personalised, which means, each Recipient is addressed by his/her first Name.
+Sending Mail to a List of recipients, but, as opposed to the standard CC Feature from conventional MUA's, each individual Mail ist personalised, which means, each Recipient is addressed by his/her first Name.
 Additionally, there is an Option 'nice' which can be used to make the Text even more nice (by using 'Liebe(r) XYZ' instead of 'Hallo XYZ').
-And, yes, this nice Approach is even gender sensitive :-) For a History about Develompment, see the following [Blog Post](https://hoernerfranzracing.de/werner/blog/spam-schleuder-version-2-0).
+And, yes, this nice Approach is even gender sensitive :-) For a History about Develompment, see [this Blog Post](https://hoernerfranzracing.de/werner/blog/spam-schleuder-version-2-0).

 This is an improved Version from this [original gist](https://gist.github.com/wernerjoss/9ba0d815bb91d043f929d98670f99064).
 After some more improvements and future plannings (see TODO) I decided to make a real project out of it.